 The surgeon restores stability to the foot and ankle using one of several techniques, depending on the individual.
 The best option is to simple repair existing ligaments using stitches.
 Sometimes, the repair is made stronger by using other tissue, either from your own body or from a cadaver.
 In addition, this surgery can be performed via a microscope, open or both, depending on the patient and specific technique that you and your surgeon decide is optimal.

 Unless a severe tear is indicated by MRI imaging, most people will see if the ankle will heal well enough on its own with rest, medication and physical therapy.
 For example, our surgeons would not recommend surgery after a basic ankle sprain.
-For some people, the lack of trust in their foot or ankle becomes enough of an issue for them to want a better solution: ligament repair surgery.
+For some people, the lack of trust in their mobility after a torn ligament in the ankle or foot becomes enough of an issue for them to want a better solution: ligament repair surgery.

 Does a Ligament Repair Work?

 The results of surgery are related to the degree of the tear or injury.
 Long-term studies that look at these surgeries and patient satisfaction have shown that more than 90 percent of patients have a good or excellent outcome.
 The risk of re-tearing the ligament is low.